Skip to main content

 ### `regulations_get_cfr_section`

-Read the codified text of a specific CFR section, or a whole part, via eCFR.
+Read the codified text at a CFR location — one section, a whole part, or one appendix — via eCFR.
 Keyless.

 - Answers "what does 40 CFR 50.1 say today?" and "...as of 2019-01-01?" — pass `date` for point-in-time text